 Talcum powder poisoningTalc poisoning; Baby powder poisoning

-Talcum powder is a powder made from a purified mineral called talc.
-Talcum powder poisoning may occur when someone accidentally or intentionally breathes in or swallows talcum powder.
+Talcum powder is a powder made from a mineral called talc.
+Talcum powder poisoning may occur when someone breathes in or swallows talcum powder.
+This can be by accident or on purpose.

 Talc may be found in: